boomcamp/setup-pip-pipenv-django-admin-python3/README.md

 - Switching python 2 into python 3 version.
 - Installing pipenv using pip3.
-- Creating our first environment with pipenv, python3 and django-admin.
+- Installing dependencies with pipenv.
-- Generating starter project using django-admin.
+- Creating starter project with django-admin.
 - Running basic migration with SQLite.
 - Creating a super user.